che-incubator/chectl/PR#84-TODO.md

 # PR#84 TODO

 - [x] Return List
-- [ ] Better type check
-- [ ] Find a better way to generate devfile
 - [x] Support
   - [x] deployment
   - [x] services
   - [x] pvc
   - [x] ingress
   - [ ] config maps
+- [x] Investigate minishift issue
+- [x] Add `deployment.spec.template.metadata` metadata name and labels can be useful and should be added
+- [x] projects should be before components
+- [x] fix projects flag
+- [ ] Better type check
+- [ ] Find a better way to generate devfile
 - [ ] complete devfile/generate.test.ts
   - [ ] make `nock` work
   - [ ] parse yam. output and verifies, for each kind, items num and fields that shoudl exist and those that should not